E-621/Tableau-Homework---Citi-Bike-Analytics/README.md

 # Tableau-Homework---Citi-Bike-Analytics
 # CitiBike Covid Participation

 Initially, I had set out to research citibike data pre, during, and post Covid for the month of June.
 It appears that they changed their data set, so I could not compile all the data I wished to research.
-I was able to review the data for the years 2019 & 2020.
+I was able to review the June data for the years 2019 & 2020.
 I used Jupyter Notebook to import and combine data from 2019 & 2020.
 I then converted the gender column from 0,1 & 2 to unknown, male and female.
 After loading the data into tableau, I made the following discoveries.

 It appears that the user age data is flawed, or New York should now top the list of the world's oldest, healthiest people.